vectara/vectara-answer/README.md

 - `npm run configure`: for running the configuration script
 - `npm run start`: for running the application locally

-### Deployment

-To set up a deployable docker image, do the following:

-- Install [Docker](https://docs.docker.com/engine/install/).
-Then make sure it's running on your machine.
-- Run `bash docker/run.sh`
-- View app logs with `docker logs -f vanswer`
-- Stop the app with `docker stop vanswer`

-`run.sh` creates a deployable docker image and runs it.
-The app should be accessible at `http://localhost:80`.

 ## Building Your Own Application